rachelrobbinsmayhill/clustering_project/README.md

 - [x] Remove unnecessary features
 - [x] Evaluate best performing models using validate set
 - [x] Choose best performing validation model for use on test set
-- [x] Test final model on out-of-sample testing dataset
+- [x] Test final model on the out-of-sample testing dataset
 - [x] Summarize performance
 - [x] Interpret and document findings

 #### 6. DELIVERY
-- [x] Prepare five minute presentation using Jupyter Notebook
+- [x] Prepare five-minute presentation using Jupyter Notebook
-- [x] Include introduction of project and goals
+- [x] Include an introduction of project and goals
-- [x] Provide executive summary of findings, key takeaways, and recommendations
+- [x] Provide an executive summary of findings, key takeaways, and recommendations
-- [x] Create walk through of analysis
+- [x] Create walkthrough of analysis
   - Visualize relationships
   - Document takeaways
-  - Explicitly define questions asked during initial analysis
+  - Explicitly define questions asked during the initial analysis
-- [x] Provide final takeaways, recommend course of action, and next steps
+- [x] Provide final takeaways, recommend a course of action, and next steps
-- [x] Be prepared to answer questions following presentation
+- [x] Be prepared to answer questions following the presentation

 ## IV.
 PROJECT MODULES:
 - [x] Python Module Files - provide reproducible code for acquiring,  preparing, exploring, & testing the data.
-   - [x] acquire.py - used to acquire data
+   - [x] imports.py - used to store all imports needed to run functions and processes
-   - [x] prepare.py - used to prepare data
+   - [x] wrangle.py - used to acquire and prepare data

 ## V. PROJECT REPRODUCTION: